A-Thiyagarajan/creating-a-backdoor-with-SET/README.md

 ## RESULT:

-The Social Engineering Toolkit (SET) is used to create backdoor is  examined successfully
+The Social Engineering Toolkit (SET) is used to create backdoor is  examined successfully.